sarahkpree/Dog_Breed_Identification/README.md

 ### Data Sources

 The Stanford Dogs dataset is comprised of approx 20,000 images of 120 dog breeds worldwide, sourced from ImageNet.
 With roughly 150 images per class, the dataset is balanced.
-The dataset can be found in the repository as " ".
+The dataset is too large to be uploaded to the repository, but it can be found [here](https://www.kaggle.com/datasets/jessicali9530/stanford-dogs-dataset).

 ### Tools